About Pediatric Dental Sedation

 The Simcoe Kids Dental Difference

 At Simcoe Kids Dental, our primary concern is the health of your kid’s teeth and their happiness!
-This is why we will do everything in our power, including utilizing the best possible oral sedation method for each individual, and their unique situation, to make sure your child’s visit to the dentist, even for more involved, significant procedures, is a positive one.
+This is why we will do everything in our power, including utilizing the best possible method of oral sedation pediatric dentistry for each individual, and their unique situation, to make sure your child’s visit to the dentist, even for more involved, significant procedures, is a positive one.

 Not only do we offer a state-of-the-art clinic, complete with a dedicated, in-house pediatric surgical suite, recovery room, and expert staff, we offer peace of mind, a safe environment, and an experience that is as relaxing and calm as possible.
 For your child, and for you!
 To this end, we also offer extensive help preparing both you and your child for their procedure and any sedation which may be used by answering all and any question you both may have.